This is a piece I wrote for an m/SIX newsletter in January 2022.

 In a third example we might want to deliver revenue growth by increasing purchase frequency.
 To do this we might need to give consumers reasons to purchase more often by reframing the way they use the product.
 This would typically increase the number of usage occasions that the product can contribute to.
 The decision to reframe the way the product is used, and our success in doing that is the measure of the campaign’s effectiveness.

 Efficiency is about doing things right.
 Efficiency tends to be process or ways of working orientated.
-At m/SIX we refer to these effectiveness options as “switches”.
+At m/SIX we refer to these efficiency options as “switches”.